 Recording format should be set to mkv which retains all data in case there is a disruption to the recording.
-Conversely if recording as a .mp4 and there is a blip the file would be unreadable.
+Recording as a .mp4 is acceptable, however if there is a blip the file would be unreadable.

 The other default OBS settings should be appropriate for most cases.